-The tea is examined every 2 or 3 years, and if the tea master decides, it will be re-roasted to remove excess moisture.
+The tea is examined every 2 or 3 years, and if the tea master decides, it will be re-roasted to remove excess moisture and to retain the flavor of the tea.

-After the tea has aged for 3 years it will have lost its fresh flavor and begins acquiring the mellowness that is characteristic of aged tea.
+After the tea has aged for 3 years it will have lost it’s “fresh” flavor and begins the process of acquiring a mellowness that is characteristic of aged tea.
 From 5 to 10 years the color of the leaves turns from green to brown and the tea liquor takes on a reddish hue.
 After 15 years the tea is mature, although it will continue to improve with further aging.